 Students in this semester-long course learn the basic design principles involved in print publications, including the development of a theme or motif, layout and design, the appropriate choice of a font or typeface, the appropriate placement and use of images, and the importance of proofreading for both spelling and grammar.

-This course follows college level curriculum intended to teach students (a) learn elementary analytical solution techniques for the solution of ordinary differential equations (ODEs), (b) understand the solution structure of linear ODEs in terms of independent homogeneous solutions and non-homogeneous solutions, and (c) interpret the solutions using plots and methods of calculus.
+This course follows college level curriculum intended to teach students to learn elementary analytical solution techniques for the solution of ordinary differential equations (ODEs), to understand the solution structure of linear ODEs in terms of independent homogeneous solutions and non-homogeneous solutions, and to interpret the solutions using plots and methods of calculus.

-Serving as an introduction to the study of digital illustration as a visual interpretation of words, concepts, and ideas, students will use a variety of Adobe software for illustration, technical drawing, composition, and implementation of created art into page layout.
+This spring semester-long course will serve as an introduction to the study of digital illustration as a visual interpretation of words, concepts, and ideas.

-In this full year, students will expand on the technical and design skills they previously learned in Digital Illustration and Graphic Design.
+In this full year course, students will expand on the technical and design skills they previously learned in Digital Illustration and Graphic Design.

-This course is designed for students who have mastered the required skills in Graphic Design and Digital Illustration.
+This full year course is designed for students who have mastered the required skills in Graphic Design and Digital Illustration.

 This introductory semester course in discrete mathematics is designed for strong math students, particularly those also interested in computer science.